Hierarchical Causal Models: Details on Eight Schools

 We treat $q^a_i$ as observed, and equal to the empirical mean of $\{a_{ij}\}_{j=1}^m$, i.e. $q^a_i = \mathrm{Bernoulli}(\lambda_i = \frac{1}{m_i} a_{ij})$.
 This modeling choice reflects the fact that in this data, the real population of students is finite and fully observed, rather than a subsample of a larger population.
 (Note that the choice to treat $q^a_i$ as observed rather than latent does not affect the model in the large $m$ limit, where the identification formula applies.)
 We also assume $C_i$ and $\mu_i$ depend on $S_i$ and $q^{a}_i$ only through the product $S_i \lambda_i$, the total number of students who are treated at school $i$.

 With these assumptions in place, we consider the following hierarchical Bayesian model, which describes the joint distribution over $\lambda, C, S$ and $\mu$.
 On the left hand side we annotate each part of the parametric model with the term of the causal model it is describing.

-Here, we use the parameterization of the Beta distribution in terms of its mean and precision~\citep{Ferrari2004-ag}.
+We use the parameterization of the Beta distribution in terms of its mean and precision~\citep{Ferrari2004-ag}.

 We draw samples from the posterior using the NUTS sampler in NumPyro~\citep{Hoffman2014-ic,Phan2019-om,Bingham2019-aa}.
 We use these samples to form a Monte Carlo approximation of \Cref{eqn:eight_schools_interfere_simplified_ate}.
 Note that since we have limited data, we draw samples from the model's estimate of $\pr(s)$ and $\pr(q^a, s)$, rather than use the empirical distribution.
 When computing the Monte Carlo approximation of the treatment effect, we clip posterior samples of $s$ and $c$ that are physically impossible, setting negative or zero values of $s$ and $c$ to 1, and setting values of $c$ greater than $s$ to $s$.